 The easiest and most complete way to translate your Shopify store is to use a multi-language translation app.
 You won’t need to duplicate your Shopify store, and you won’t need a multilingual theme either.

-Adding multiple languages to your store using an app such as Weglot is simple.
-With Weglot, you can add hundreds of different languages to your online store within minutes.
-It not only takes care of detecting and automatically translating the whole of your Shopify site (including Shopify checkout and email notifications), but it also handles multilingual SEO of your newly translated store (right from hreflang tags to sitemap settings), so search engines can rank it well.
+It not only takes care of detecting and automatically translating the whole of your Shopify site (including Shopify checkout and email notifications), but it also handles multilingual SEO of your newly translated store (right from hreflang tags to sitemap settings), so it’s optimized for international search engines.

 With Weglot, it’s just a case of installing the app, rather than looking for and configuring a new theme or having to go through the tiresome process of creating a bunch of localized stores.